allensheneka/predict-sales/README.md

 Methods:

-1. Explore the data to identify missing values.
+1. Explore the data to identify missing values and identify correlations (create a heatmap).
-2. Find and Fix any category inconsistencies (i.e., dollar sign or other string character for numerical datatype, misspelling).
+2. Find ad fix any category inconsistencies.
 3. Determine category types for column values (nominal, ordinal) and discern best approach for imputation (i.e., small=0, medium=1, large=2).
 4. Determine value you want to predict or target (y) then define target and features (X) vectors.
 5. Perform a random train-test-split.